Joe7web/js-work-day-scheduler/README.md

 THEN I am presented with timeblocks for standard business hours

-    --Create dayplanner type time block with sections for hours from  9-5   using  bootstrap or jquery (?).
+ --Done   --Create dayplanner type time block with sections for hours from  9-5   using  bootstrap or jquery (?).